 What is Trail Running

 Trail running is an adventurous sport that’s a blend of both running and hiking.
-It is often done for long distances to testing the perseverance of athletes through the wilderness environment.
-This is done in mountains and valleys that pose different challenges.
+It is often done for long distances to test the perseverance of athletes in the wilderness environment.
+This is done in both mountains and valleys, which pose different challenges.
 This sport is favorably done during the warm seasons as it is conducive for the athletes considering the safety levels and the ease to course through the trails.

 Benefits of Trail Running